RustFestEU/blog.rustfest.eu/_posts/2017-07-06-TWIRF-contest-and-cfp.md

 ## Libz Blitz

 You may have heard about the Rust [libz blitz](https://blog.rust-lang.org/2017/05/05/libz-blitz.html).
-We think it's an amazing initiative, and our friends at [1aim](https://1aim.com/) agree, in an effort to support the blitz *and* help people come to RustFest we're going to be offering conference packages (hotel, ticket, and some flight costs) to 15 participants who sign up to help with the initiative.
+We think it's an amazing initiative, and our friends at [1aim](https://1aim.com/) agree.
+In an effort to support the blitz *and* help people come to RustFest we're going to be offering conference packages (hotel, ticket, and some flight costs) to 15 participants who sign up to help with the initiative.

 [**Learn more and sign up here!**](/libz-blitz)